daddydrac/advanced-functional-programming/README.md

 ## Scientific scope

 Fusion materials must be evaluated under coupled heat, plasma, neutron, mechanical, activation, and fuel-cycle constraints.
-LambdaFlux teaches the software and mathematical architecture of an early screening workflow; it does not predict reactor safety or qualify materials.
+Capstone Project teaches the software and mathematical architecture of an early screening workflow; it does not predict reactor safety or qualify materials.
 Every bundled numerical property is synthetic and deliberately labeled as such.
 Real data must preserve source, method, units, uncertainty, conditions, and database version.

 The curriculum structure is mapped to the [W3Schools Python tutorial](https://www.w3schools.com/python/python_getstarted.asp) and [Functional Python Programming, Third Edition](https://github.com/PacktPublishing/Functional-Python-Programming-3rd-Edition).
 All tutorial prose and skeleton code are original.